OLYMPIA, Wash., Dec. 16, 2015—

 At 2,009 pages, the political world has a lot to say today on the federal budget deal

-posted online in the wee hours of the morning, and one provision in particular has Idaho small-business owners hoping Congress seals the deal on Friday and President Obama signs it.
+posted online in the wee hours of the morning, and one provision in particular has Washington state small-business owners hoping Congress seals the deal on Friday and President Obama signs it.

 The part of the bipartisan agreement making up to $500,000 of Section 179 expensing permanent, instead of year to year, has been a long-time lobbying goal of the National Federation of Independent Business, America’s largest and leading small-business association.
 When the Bush tax cuts expired, the amount that small firms could expense dropped down to $25,000 and expired every year, unless Congress extended it.

 “Most small businesses don’t make major investments on a whim,” said NFIB/Washington State Director Patrick Connor.
 “They need predictability, particularly when it comes to budgeting for machinery, equipment, and other capital purchases – including the added cost of federal taxes on those purchases.
 Washington state small-business owners appreciate that Congress has finally gotten that message.
 It will give them the permanent tax certainty they need to replace and expand their tools, machinery, and other business equipment.”